mgonzs13/whisper_ros/README.md

 ## Installation

 To run whisper_ros with CUDA, first, you must install the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit).
+To run SileroVAD with ONNX and CUDA, you must install the [cuDNN](https://developer.nvidia.com/cudnn-downloads).

 ```shell
 cd ~/ros2_ws/src